hoopsplaybook.ca

 b)

-5 holds the other corner.
+5 holds the other corner, there are two double gaps.

 sketch